VerKnowSys/svdOS/README.md

 ![Pic 2](http://s.verknowsys.com/c0e1a6c260f73da19fb1bfa28ed895a6.png)
-> Private ZFS datasets organization, full network stack.
+> Pic 2.
+Private ZFS datasets organization, full network stack.

 ![Pic 3](http://s.verknowsys.com/04d32334ef8f3b55a969c7db820c5507.png)
-> Set my SSH public key as SSH access key for myhost (only ED25519 keys are supported at the moment) and login to jail over SSH.
+> Pic 3.
+Set my SSH public key as SSH access key for myhost (only ED25519 keys are supported at the moment) and login to jail over SSH.

 ## My other projects that are part of the system: